stefan-it/stefan-it/README.md

 Latest news of new language models, PRs and many more!

+* 13.12.2021: Release of Historic Language Model for Dutch (trained on Delpher corpus) - see repo [here](https://github.com/stefan-it/delpher-lm).

 * 06.12.2021: Release of smaller multilingual Historic Language Models (ranging from 2-8 layers) - see repo [here](https://github.com/stefan-it/clef-hipe/blob/main/hlms.md).

 * 18.11.2021: Release of new multilingual and monolingual Historic Language Models - as preparation for upcoming CLEF-HIPE 2022 - see repo [here](https://github.com/stefan-it/clef-hipe/blob/main/hlms.md).